TonyDorek/eir-part_4/README.md

 - **Centralized** -> It computes joint accelerations for all agents using a single quadratic program (QP);
 - **Decentralized** -> It distributes computation across agents, each of which solves a local QP using only neighbor information;
-- **Hybrid** -> It augments the decentralized controller with a connectivity feedback term driven by the global connectivity metric &lambda;$_{2}$.
+- **Hybrid** -> It augments the decentralized controller with a connectivity feedback term driven by the global connectivity metric &lambda;~2.

 Differently from the first two approaches, where the agents start with a circular distribution and converges towards the same goal, in the third one, after the formation has reached a predefined level of connectivity, one robot (the outlier) attempts to move away from the formation to reach a different goal.
-This test is used to see the benefits of the global connectivity gain reinforcement &gamma;$_{glob}$ on the local controllers wrt standard decentralized approach.\
+This test is used to see the benefits of the global connectivity gain reinforcement &gamma;~glob on the local controllers wrt standard decentralized approach.\
 Everything is released in MATLAB, with the development of custom scripts and functions ad hoc for the project